 In addition to that seasonal stalwart, Big Brother, CBS usually runs some scripted TV series.
-This summer they’ve also introduced a some new true crime programming.
+This summer they’ve also introduced some new true-crime programming.
 Whistleblower premiered in mid-July, while the Pink Collar Crimes TV kicked off a couple of weeks later.
 Can it steal some of the elusive summertime audience and rack up some renewal-worthy Nielsen ratings?
 Will Pink Collar Crimes be cancelled or renewed for season two?
-Stay tuned.
+Stay tuned. *Status update below.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly in the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — usually the next day, around 11:30am EST/8:30am PST.
 Refresh to see the latest.